 - You will be notified of the date, time and venue for the meeting and you will be sent copies of school reports which detail the decision they have taken

 - At the meeting, you can state your views and ask the panel members questions.
 You can also ask the school representative questions about their decision.

 - The panel members will make their decision in private and you will be notified in writing of their decision

 - The panel can uphold the exclusion, recommend the governing body to reconsider or quash the exclusion and ask the governing body to consider the exclusion again.

 Your child’s return to school

 If your child can return to school, you will be contacted by the school to plan for this.
 If your child cannot return to school, the council will continue to provide their education and this will be discussed with you

 These adhere to the Department of Education’s guidance.
-For more information please Click here.
+For more information please go to their website.